AECOM: 2000-present

+The company has worked on megaprojects including the Sutong Yangtze River Bridge (the world's longest cable-stayed bridge), One World Trade Center (the tallest tower in the Western Hemisphere), as well as some of the largest sports venues, ports, and disaster recovery programs in the world.

 Management

 AECOM's first president and CEO was Richard G. Newman, who came to Ashland through its acquisition of Daniel, Mann, Johnson & Mendenhall (DMJM).
 Under Ashland Oil's ownership, he was president and chief operating officer of DMJM from October 1985 to December 1988.
 While president of Ashland Technology Corp. from December 1988 until May 1990, Newman was instrumental in taking it from a division of Ashland Oil to an independent company.
 He was president when the company changed its name to AECOM Technology Corporation in April 1990.
 Newman was president until 1993, and then chairman, president and CEO from May 1993 to October 2000, and chairman and CEO from 2000 to 2005.

 In October 2005, John M. Dionisio succeeded Newman as president and CEO of AECOM.
 In 2011, Dionisio became chairman of the company.
 Dionisio had previously served as COO from October 2003 to October 2005 and president and CEO of the subsidiary DMJM+Harris from October 2000 to October 2003.

 In October 2011, Michael S. Burke succeeded Dionisio as president and then in March 2014 succeeded him as CEO.
 Burke joined AECOM in 2005 and was appointed CFO in 2006.

 In 2011, Stephen M. Kadenacy was named chief financial officer, later promoted to president and COO.
 In 2017, Kadenacy left the company and was succeeded as COO by Randy Wotring.

 As of March 2019, key leaders of AECOM were as follows: